tweiss524/ars/README.md

 2. set your working directory in RStudio to the `ars` directory you just cloned
 3. type `devtools::load_all()` into your console
 4. `library(ars)`

-# Introduction

-This project aims to create an `R` package called ars that simulates the adaptive rejection sampling algorithm described in the paper Adaptive Rejection Sampling for Gibbs Sampling by W.R.
-Gilks and P Wild.
-In this paper, Gilks and Wild propose a method for rejection sampling which is valid for any univariate, log-concave probability density function.
-As part of this project, we created a main file called `ars.R` which contained the main ars() function used to calculate and produce the samples, with helper functions to complete each step in the algorithm defined in `ars_functions.R`.

 # Methods